 Country-led initiative for sustainable development

-Sustainable Energy Fund for Africa is a multi donor trust fund administered by the African Development Bank – anchored in a commitment of U.S.$60 million by the governments of Denmark and the United States – to support small- and medium-scale renewable energy and energy efficiency projects in Africa.
-In many African countries, smaller clean/renewable energy projects are potentially viable from a commercial perspective, but the initial development costs often prevent these projects from accessing necessary financing.
+Sustainable Energy Fund for Africa is a multi-donor trust fund administered by the African Development Bank – anchored in a commitment of U.S. about $60 million by the developed nations of Denmark and the United States – to support small- and medium-scale renewable energy and energy efficiency projects in Africa.
+A number of projects have been proposed in African countries to save the renewable energy and aim for a cleaner Africa.
+Unfortunately, the initial development cost cripples the kick start of these projects.